gmosx/kraken-sdk-rust/kraken_cli/README.md

 ## Status

-The software is under active development and the API is expected to change.
+This work is under active development and the API is expected to change.

 ## Contributing